Attention > Pattern Recognition

 Learn more about this exercise:

-This exercise trains your visual attention and your working memory skills as you track the trajectory of moving objects while anticipating their direction.
-The pre-frontal area is the portion of the brain that helps us attend and concentrate to incoming information.
+This exercise trains your visual attention and working memory skills as you track moving objects’ trajectories while anticipating their direction.
+The pre-frontal area is the portion of the brain that helps us attend to and concentrate on incoming information.

 Training your attention and visual tracking skills may help you recognize faces and complex patterns more readily.
-The skills exercised in Dance With the Fireflies, are also the same skills we use when we play a team sport such a soccer, driving a vehicle on a busy road or walk down a busy street.
+The skills exercised in this exercise are also the same when we play a team sport such as soccer, driving a vehicle on a busy road, or walking down a busy street.

 You can modify: